-- We have four (4) graders which are operating in all clusters namely: Relela, Runnymede, Lesedi and Bulamahlo. - Greater Tzaneen Municipality managed to purchase two graders which are grading the streets in all the clusters .One grader have been deployed to the municipality by Mopani District Municipality is requests on a weekly basis we sometimes start to attend to trieni on ivionuays and Tuesuays.
+- We have four (4) graders which are operating in all clusters namely: Relela, Runnymede, Lesedi and Bulamahlo. - Greater Tzaneen Municipality managed to purchase two graders which are grading the streets in all the clusters .One grader have been deployed to the municipality by Mopani District Municipality and 2 x TLB,2 x Bomag rollers,2 x Water tankers and 4 x Tipper trucks have been purchased to assist with re-gravelling. - Due to large numbers of funeral roads requests on a weekly basis we sometimes start to attend to them on Mondays and Tuesdays. - Every week Monday and Tuesday they are grading internal streets in villages as per programme and Wednesday to Friday they are assisting with funeral roads.